humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 	<span class="summary-icon">Spreadsheet script ID.</span>

-	See instructions below
-	for creating a spreadsheet and getting its script ID to paste into this box to interact with the spreadsheet.
+	See instructions below for creating a spreadsheet and getting its script ID to paste into this box to interact with the spreadsheet.
+The spreadsheet ID can be appended to the script ID, which will cause a "open linked spreadsheet" icon to appear in the toolbar.

 </td>
 </tr>